A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Introduction

 \section{Introduction}

-Since the detection of high-energy astrophysical neutrinos began in 2013 \citep{IceCube:2013low}, the physical mechanisms bridging the TeV and PeV regimes have challenged simple single-zone source models \citep{Kurahashi:2022utm}.
-The observed diffuse neutrino flux~\citep{Abbasi_2022,IceCube:2025tgp,PhysRevD.104.022002,PhysRevLett.125.121104,Aartsen_2015,naab2023measurementastrophysicaldiffuseneutrino} is well described by a broken power-law spectrum with mild structure at both low and high energies~\citep{IceCube:2025tgp}, likely arising from a combination of multiple astrophysical source populations and distinct emission phases within individual classes of transients.
+The observed diffuse neutrino flux has been primarily characterized by IceCube at sub-PeV energies, revealing a structured spectral distribution that suggests a combination of multiple astrophysical source populations or distinct emission phases within individual transient classes \citep{Aartsen_2015,IceCube:2020acn,IceCube:2020wum,Abbasi_2022,naab2023measurementastrophysicaldiffuseneutrino,IceCube:2025tgp}.
+Two recent observational milestones have further redefined the neutrino landscape by providing critical new evidence regarding the diffuse sky.
+First, a new IceCube analysis has confirmed a broken power law structure in the diffuse neutrino energy spectrum with a significance level greater than 4~$\sigma$ \citep{IceCube:2020acn}.
+Second, the recent detection of an unprecedented 220 PeV neutrino event by KM3NeT \citep{KM3NeT:2025ccp} represents a new phenomenon that sits well above the energy range of previous IceCube observations \citep{Kurahashi:2022utm}.

-Low-luminosity (LL) gamma-ray bursts (GRBs) constitute a distinct population within the GRB family and provide a compelling framework for neutrino production.
-Their high local event rate and mildly relativistic outflows, combined with the dense and compact environments of their progenitors, enable efficient cosmic-ray acceleration and enhanced photohadronic interactions \citep[e.g.,][]{Campana:2006qe, Soderberg_2006, Fan:2010br}.
-These properties distinguish them from high-luminosity (HL) GRBs, whose neutrino production efficiency is tightly constrained by stacking analyses, leaving their total contribution well below the observed IceCube diffuse flux \citep{Abbasi:2022whi, Murase:2022vqf, Ai:2022kvd, Liu:2022mqe}.
-As a result, LL~GRBs have long been considered promising contributors to the observed diffuse neutrino flux~\citep[e.g.,][]{Murase_2006, Gupta:2006jm, Liu2011MNRAS.418.1382L, Senno:2015tsn, Zhang:2017moz, Boncioli:2018lrv, Yoshida:2020div, Yoshida:2024fiu}.
+A promising candidate to explain both is the population of low-luminosity (LL) gamma-ray bursts (GRBs), which constitute a distinct population within the GRB family.
+While the LL~GRB classification can occasionally include off-axis observations of high-luminosity events, we focus here on the intrinsically low-luminosity population.
+Their high local event rate and mildly relativistic outflows, combined with the dense and compact environments of their progenitors, enable efficient cosmic-ray (CR) acceleration and enhanced photohadronic interactions \citep{Campana:2006qe, Soderberg_2006, Fan:2010br}.
+These properties distinguish them from high-luminosity (HL) GRBs, whose neutrino production efficiency is tightly constrained by IceCube analysis~\citep{Abbasi:2022whi}, and limited in contribution to the observed IceCube diffuse flux~\citep{Murase:2022vqf, Ai:2022kvd, Liu:2022mqe}.